Last Updated on March 15, 2021 by Helga Dosa

 One of the most popular hotspots in Naples is the Piazza di Spagna.
 It features lots of dancing from Friday to Sunday from September to July.
 If you arrive after 10 PM there is a cover charge.
 Via Petrarca 101 Ph.
 081/5754882.

-Gay nightlife is centered in the lovely Posillipo neighborhood with its incredible view of the Bay of Pozzuoli and mount Vesuvius.
+Gay nightlife is centered in the lovely Posillipo neighborhood with its incredible view of the Bay of Pozzuoli and Mount Vesuvius.
 The festivities are located mainly in a nightclub called Tongue.
 Drinks flow like water and the music is decidedly Techno.
-Tongue is open only weekends from 9 PM to 3 AM.
+The Tongue is open only on weekends from 9 PM to 3 AM.
 Via Mazonik 207 Ph.
 081/ 769.0800